junxit/us-congress-bills-110/metadata.md

 - 2007-10-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-10-30 — On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 1015). (text: CR 10/29/2007 H12108)
 - 2007-10-30 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 1015).(text: CR 10/29/2007 H12108)
+- 2007-11-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.